CasperGN/ActiveDirectoryEnumeration/README.md

                         Path to output file.
 If no path, CWD is assumed (default: None)
-  -s, --secure          Try to estalish connection through LDAPS -smb, --smb           Force enumeration of SMB shares onall computer objects
+  -s, --secure          Try to estalish connection through LDAPS -smb, --smb           Force enumeration of SMB shares on all computer objects
                         fetched
   -kp, --kerberos_preauth
                         Attempt to gather users that does not require Kerberos